Bookrage001/osc/resources/docs/extras/advanced-property-syntax.md

 ----

+### Nesting

+The inheritance syntax supports nesting with a limitation: nested calls are not updated when the target's property/value updates are only resolved once at the host widget's initialization.

 ## OSC listeners: `OSC{}`

 The following syntax allows listening on an osc address to define a property, with an optionnal default value :